 To remedy this one might note that , like , is an ‘analytic field’—it has a natural metric for which it is a complete topological field.
 So, one might ask whether or not there is some sort of -adic analytification functor which takes varieties over and outputs ‘-adic analytic manifolds’.
 The hope is that such -adic analytic manifolds would have the benefits of complex analytic manifolds (e.g. access to disks) while retaining the arithmetic information contained in the original variety.

-In fact, there are five (really more than 5, but we won’t mention the other’s here) theories of rigid analytic geometry that we hope to touch on in these pots.
-These are Tate’s theory of rigid analytic varieties, Raynaud’s theory of birational geometry of formal schemes, Berkovich’s theory of Berkovich analytic spaces, and Huber’s theory of adic spaces, and Fujiwara–Kato’s theory.
+In fact, there are (more than) six theories of rigid analytic geometry, and we hope to touch on each of them in these posts.
+These are Tate’s theory of rigid analytic varieties, Raynaud’s theory of birational geometry of formal schemes, Berkovich’s theory of Berkovich analytic spaces, and Huber’s theory of adic spaces, and Fujiwara–Kato’s theory, and Scholze’s theory of diamonds (although this last one has a slightly different character than the others).
 In very broad strokes one can think roughly that

 - Tate’s theory is like the classical theory of varieties over an algebraically closed field, and roughly has the same advantages and pitfalls.